Khmer National Navy: Shipyards and repair facilities

-The MRK/MNK's major repair and resupply facilities were centered at the main riverine base at Chrui Chhangwar, with most vessel maintenance being accomplished at the Fleet Repair Facility, though they apparently experienced some difficulties in repairing heavily damaged vessels – in April 1972, an LCI assigned to the Riverine Region severely hit by enemy fire had to be sent to Singapore for a major overhaul.
+The MRK/MNK's major repair and resupply facilities were centered at the main riverine base at Chrui Chhangwar, with most vessel maintenance being accomplished at the Fleet Repair Facility, though they apparently experienced some difficulties in repairing heavily damaged vessels.
+In April 1972, an LCI assigned to the Riverine Region severely hit by enemy fire had to be sent to Singapore for a major overhaul.
 Most shore-based naval supplies were handled by the Chrui Chhangwar base's naval warehouses; lesser activities were carried out at some of the smaller coastal and river stations, such as the Koh Rong Sam Lem naval compound, located about 10 nautical miles (16.09 km) southwest of Kompong Som.

-Whereas the Chrui Chhangwar base was nonetheless able to maintain the smaller vessels, the Ream Naval Base was in a run-down condition by 1970.
-Built by the French in the late 1950s, it had only one small pier in decrepit condition, its internal repair capabilities were very limited and lacked completely an effective logistical support system.
-Plans were laid out by the MNK Fleet Command in 1974 to renovate and enlarge Ream's naval facilities, but none of these were implemented before the collapse of the Khmer Republic in April 1975.
+Whereas the Chrui Chhangwar base was able to maintain the smaller vessels, the Ream Naval Base was in a run-down condition by 1972.
+Built by the French in the late 1950s, it had only one small pier in decrepit condition, its internal repair capabilities were very limited and lacked an effective logistical support system.
+Plans were laid out by the MNK Fleet Command in early 1974 to renovate and enlarge Ream's naval facilities, and the measures implemented included the procurement of a newly overhauled floating drydock, the substantial upgrade of the base's own Repair Facility equipments, the installation of an effective supply support system, the construction of a modern pier facility and support complex, and the construction of a new electric power plant, although the three latter projects were still to be completed by the time of the collapse of the Khmer Republic in April 1975.